BOAC Flight 777: Howard mistaken for R. J. Mitchell

 One of the less credible theories that circulated at the time was reported by Harry Pusey.
 Howard had played the part of R. J. Mitchell, the engineer behind the Supermarine Spitfire in the film The First of the Few.
-Before the attack on BOAC Flight 777, the film was playing widely in Lisbon cinemas and German spies may have seen it.
-Gossip on the streets of Lisbon held that German agents mistakenly thought Howard was actually Mitchell and that caused the downing of the flight.
+Before the attack on BOAC Flight 777, the film was playing widely in Lisbon cinemas, and German spies may have seen it.
+Gossip on the streets of Lisbon held that German agents mistakenly believed Howard was actually Mitchell, which led to the downing of the flight.
 Pusey debunked this theory: "But you would have thought someone in German Intelligence would have known that Mitchell had died in 1937, wouldn't you?"

 Legacy

-The downing of BOAC Flight 777 elicited headlines around the world and there was widespread public grief, especially for the loss of Leslie Howard, who was championed as a martyr.
+The downing of BOAC Flight 777 elicited headlines around the world, and there was widespread public grief, especially for the loss of Leslie Howard, who was championed as a martyr.
 The British government condemned the downing of BOAC Flight 777 as a war crime.
 The public's attention shifted focus as other events occurred.
-Nonetheless, two authoritative works examined the circumstances of the downing of BOAC Flight 777: in 1957, journalist Ian Colvin's book on the disaster entitled Flight 777: The Mystery of Leslie Howard and in 1984, Howard's son Ronald's biography of his father.
+Nonetheless, two authoritative works examined the circumstances of the downing of BOAC Flight 777: in 1957, journalist Ian Colvin's book on the disaster, Flight 777: The Mystery of Leslie Howard and in 1984, Howard's son Ronald's biography of his father.

 In 2003, on the 60th anniversary of the downing of Flight 777, a pair of television documentaries on the subject were released: the BBC series Inside Out and the History Channel's Vanishings!
 Leslie Howard – Movie Star or Spy?

-In 2009 the grandson of Ivan Sharp, who lives in Norwich, and has the same name as his grandfather, arranged for a memorial plaque for the crew and passengers of BOAC Flight 777 to be dedicated at Lisbon Airport.
+In 2009, the grandson of Ivan Sharp, who lives in Norwich, and has the same name as his grandfather, arranged for a memorial plaque for the crew and passengers of BOAC Flight 777 to be dedicated at Lisbon Airport.
 On 1 June 2010, a similar plaque, paid for by Sharp, was unveiled at Whitchurch Airport in Bristol, and a brief memorial was held by friends and family of those killed on the flight.

-A documentary film Leslie Howard: The Man Who Gave a Damn (2016), which includes commentary on the ill-fated flight, was narrated by Derek Partridge, who at the age of seven gave up his seat on BOAC Flight 777 for Leslie Howard and Alfred T. Chenhalls and later in life, became a television and screen actor.
+A documentary film Leslie Howard: The Man Who Gave a Damn (2016), which includes commentary on the ill-fated flight, was narrated by Derek Partridge, who at the age of seven gave up his seat on BOAC Flight 777 for Leslie Howard and Alfred T. Chenhalls, and later in life became a television and screen actor.

-In 2023 Members of the North Bristol Amateur Radio Club (NBARC) and South Bristol Amateur Radio Club (SBARC) combined efforts to commemorate the loss of flight 777.

-The "Special, Special Event Station" was located at the end of the last remaining section of runway at Bristol Whitchurch Airport.

-Thanks to Ofcom the radio clubs secured a special Amateur radio callsign: GB80AGBB.